Great to have you with us on the one and only Excellence in Broadcasting Network, Rush Limbos, serving humanity just by being here.

 We don't want to have a guy that we want to give all kinds of executive powers to to fix this mess, just like executive powers have made a mess of this.

-It's not what we are, Russia.
+That's not what we are, Rush.

 That's not what conservatism is.

-The the people who make it very abundantly clear they do not understand why Trump is drawing a crowd are the very same people who do not think the country's in crisis, folks.
+The people who make it very abundantly clear they do not understand why Trump is drawing a crowd are the very same people who do not think the country's in crisis, folks.

 They're the very same people who think this is just politics as usual.